DoDAO-io/dodao-rust-course/generated/questions/data_types.md

 Explanation: The memory stack is full and overflows, so a default panic occurs                 and the program crashes

+Sub Topics: value-types, variables

 ---

 ##### Character literals are specified using double quotes, as opposed to single quotes which stand for string literals.

 - [ ]  True
 - [x]  False